wkgcass/vproxy/doc/how-to-use.md

 Specify the discovery config file when starting:

 ```
-java vproxy.app.Main discoveryConfig $path_to_config
+java vproxy.app.Main [discoveryConfig $path_to_config]
 ```

-When discovery config is specified, the vproxy instance will try to search or inform other nodes about local node info.
+If discovery config not specified, the vproxy instance will load a default config.
+The default config can work well if you have only one nic other than loopback (e.g. eth0), otherwise you may need to specify the configuration file.

-There are two additional modules provided by vproxy if discovery config is available.
+There are two modules related to discovery.

 * smart-group-delegate: watches the discovery network for node changes, and update the handled server-group resource.
 * smart-node-delegate: register a node into the discovery network for others to know.